MRGilak/moonwalk/_notes/Computer Science/Algorithms/Asymptotic Notation.md

 layout: note
 title: "Asymptotic Notation"
 date: 2025-08-19
-excerpt: "Heres a possible excerpt:  Algorithms cant be compared based on running time alone, but a clever notation system reveals their true efficiency - and its all about the growth rate."
+excerpt: "Asymptotic notation is a way to compare the efficiency of algorithms by describing their running time in terms of the input size, independent of specific implementation details."
 ---

 #algorithm #computer-science